 I can’t wait for you to experience everything I have to offer in both of my programmes.
 Which programme is right for you?

-Both programmes are ON SALE from now until the end of January, 2020, so please use the promo code JANUARY20 to access your NZ$50 saving on either programme.
-This makes either programme NZ$88 / AUS$79/UK£44 /US$57 per month for 3 months which includes my personal coaching too.
-This price will nver be repeated.
+Please use the promo code ATHOME20 to access your NZ$100 saving on either programme making it $199 or AUS$ or UK£98 and payments can be made over 3 months.
+This makes either programme NZ$66 / AUS$65/ UK£32 per month for 3 months which includes my personal coaching too.
+This price will never be repeated.

 Through my research, I’ve learnt myself that menopause is not an illness to be treated and with the right lifestyle strategies that better suit our changing hormones in menopause, you can: